amirgambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-How to create a symbolic link to a current working directory
+A script that copies html files from current working directory to the parent directory